shravanasati/hydra/README.md

 *hydra* is a command line utility for generating language-specific project structure.

 ![python-init](assets/python_init.PNG)

 ⏬

 ![python-dir](assets/python_dir.PNG)

 <br>

 ## Installation
 ### Method 1
-- Download the latest *exe* release of *hydra* suitable for your OS from [here](https://github.com/Shravan-1908/hydra/releases/latest).
+- Download the latest exe release of *hydra* suitable for your OS from [here](https://github.com/Shravan-1908/hydra/releases/latest).

 - Rename the downloaded file to `hydra`.

-- Add the directory where *hydra* is downloaded to the `PATH` variable of your system, so that you can call hydra from any directory via a terminal.
+- Add the directory where *hydra* is downloaded to the `PATH` variable of your system, so that you can call hydra in any directory via a terminal.
+If you don't know how to setup the `PATH` variable, refer these links for [Windows](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/), [macOS](https://phoenixnap.com/kb/set-environment-variable-mac) and [Linux](https://opensource.com/article/17/6/set-path-linux).

 - To verify installation of *hydra*, open a new shell and execute `hydra -v`.
 You should see output like this:
 ```